simonetimi/simonetimi/README.md

 - 🌱 I’m a web developer, in the constant process of learning new stuff
 - 🎓 I'm a speech-language pathologist & behavior analyst
 - 💻 I'm passionate about tech (duh!), linguistics and neuroscience
-- 🤝 I’m looking to collaborate on interesting open source projects
+- 🔎 I’m always looking to collaborate on interesting open source projects
-- 🥅 2024 Goals: Build a play-by-chat RPG game platform, build and deploy a token economy app for speech clients

 ## Connect with Me
 - [Email](mailto:simonetimi.dev@gmail.com)